microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-08.md

 To complete this challenge, you must reach the following goals:

+- Successfully create images of all 3 services in an Azure Container Registry
 - Successfully deploy all 3 services (VehicleRegistrationService, TrafficControlService & FineCollectionService) to an AKS cluster.
 - Successfully run the Simulation service locally that connects to your AKS-hosted services

 ## Tips

-- Navigate to each service under the `Resources` directory, create images based upon the services and deploy these images to your Azure Container Registry.
-Hint: use [ACR Tasks](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tasks-overview) to simplify creation & deployment of the images to the registry.
+- Use [ACR Tasks](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tasks-overview) to simplify creation & deployment of the images to the registry.

-- Navigate to each service under the `Resources` directory and use the `deploy/deploy.yaml` spec files to deploy to AKS.
+- Use the `deploy/deploy.yaml` spec files to deploy each service to AKS.
 You will need to customize them with the names of your specific Azure container registries, etc.

 ## Learning Resources